udborets/restaurant-app/README.md

 ## Feedback :pray:

-**If you have any suggestions or you found a bug in the code, please contact me 🙏:**
+**If you have any suggestions or you found a bug in the code, please contact me:**

 - **telegram:** [@udborets](https://t.me/udborets)